-The 1452-1492 MHz band has remained unused in most European countries for the past decade.
+The 1452-1492 MHz frequency band has remained unused in most European countries for the past decade.
 Since 2002, the 1452-1479.5 MHz sub-band has been harmonised for terrestrial audio broadcasting systems (T-DAB) through the Maastricht, 2002 Special Arrangement.
-The arrangement was later revised in Constanţa, in 2007.
-Since 2003, the 1479.5-1492 MHz sub-band has been harmonised for satellite digital audio broadcasting (S-DAB) through the ECC/DEC/(03)02.
+The arrangement was later revised in Constanţa in 2007.
+In 2003, the 1479.5-1492 MHz sub-band was harmonised for satellite digital audio broadcasting (S-DAB) through the ECC/DEC/(03)02, which was subsequently withdrawn in 2013 by ECC/DEC/(13)02 [1] in the absence of any substantial development in this frequency band by the broadcasting-satellite service within CEPT.

-Late 2010, ECC decided to undertake a review of the use of the frequency band 1452-1492 MHz with the aim to change this situation and enable the use of those 40 MHz of spectrum for new services and applications that could bring substantial social and economic benefits for Europe.
-To that end, ECC developed Report 188 which included an impact analysis to determine the most appropriate future use of the 1452-1492 MHz band in CEPT.
+In late 2010, ECC decided to undertake a review of the use of the frequency band 1452-1492 MHz with the aim to change this situation and enable the use of those 40 MHz of spectrum for new services and applications that could bring substantial social and economic benefits for Europe.
+To that end, ECC developed ECC Report 188 [2] which included an impact analysis to determine the most appropriate future use of the 1452-1492 MHz frequency band in CEPT.
 This impact analysis was based on a number of criteria the 1) compatibility with the current regulatory framework, 2) possibility to share with other applications/uses, 3) extent (maximisation) of social and economic benefits, 4) timeframe for availability of equipment on a large scale and for application deployment - status of standardisation and 5) potential for economy of scale (need and potential for harmonisation within and outside CEPT).

-The conclusion of ECC Report 188 is that the most appropriate regulatory framework for the future use of the 1452-1492 MHz band in ECC is the harmonisation of this band for mobile broadband / mobile supplemental downlink, while allowing individual countries to adapt to specific national circumstances in part of the band for terrestrial broadcasting and other terrestrial applications.
+The conclusion of ECC Report 188 is that the most appropriate regulatory framework for the future use of the 1452-1492 MHz frequency band in ECC is the harmonisation of this band for mobile broadband / mobile supplemental downlink, while allowing individual countries to adapt to specific national circumstances in part of the band for terrestrial broadcasting and other terrestrial applications.
 This regulatory framework will bring the highest benefits for CEPT, with those benefits being maximised when mobile supplemental downlink is deployed under this framework.
-The implementation of this regulatory framework consists of an ECC Decision designating the band to mobile/fixed communications networks supplemental downlink (MFCN SDL) and defining the least restrictive technical conditions (LRTC) with a harmonised band plan for the 1452-1492 MHz band.
+The implementation of this regulatory framework consists of an ECC Decision designating the band to mobile/fixed communications networks supplemental downlink (MFCN SDL) and defining the least restrictive technical conditions (LRTC) with a harmonised band plan for the 1452-1492 MHz frequency band.

-It is noted that radio spectrum below 1452 MHz and above 1492 MHz is also used for defence systems according to ERC Report 25 (The European table of frequency allocations and applications in the frequency range 8.3 kHz to 3000 GHz).
+It is noted that radio spectrum below 1452 MHz and above 1492 MHz is also used for defence systems according to ERC Report 25 (The European table of frequency allocations and applications in the frequency range 8.3 kHz to 3000 GHz) [4].